11/13/2017 in: Educationalon

 That means, with this one, very short sentence, Matthew has bluntly stated Jesus’ qualifications for being the Messiah.

-LEARNING MORE ABOUT MATTHEW
+LEARNING MORE WITH PILLAR

 While looking through Morris’ commentary, I was really impressed with the information he shared in the introduction.
 He gives careful consideration to all the arguments, breaks down concepts into easy-to-understand sections, and gives great references.